007Pradip/learn-JavaScript/README.md

 In JavaScript, an object is a collection of key-value pairs.
 It is a dynamic data structure that allows you to store and retrieve data in a structured way.

-# Arrays and Objects in JavaScript

-In JavaScript, arrays and objects are two of the most common data structures.
-Arrays are used to store a collection of values, while objects are used to store key-value pairs.

-Arrays are used to store a collection of values, while objects are used to store a collection of key-value pairs.

-In JavaScript, arrays and objects are two of the most common data structures.
-Arrays are used to store a collection of values, while objects are used to store key-value pairs.